 Frankfurt School is a leading private business school based in Frankfurt am Main, with over 86 regional education centres spread across Germany and several joint ventures abroad – a business school with a difference.

 As the name already implies, Frankfurt School of Finance & Management is proud to be located in Frankfurt am Main.
-It is the most international city in Germany, the largest financial centre on the continent, the historical city of coronations, the city of Goethe and the Frankfurt School of Finance & Management.
+It is the most international city in Germany, the largest financial centre on the continent, the historical city of coronations, the city of Goethe and the home of Frankfurt School of Finance & Management.

 There are also all kinds of students initiatives.